DeTeam/webcam-stream/README.md

 make[1]: Leaving directory
 ```

-One we're done, let's install our nginx so we can finally use it globally:
+Once we're done, let's install our nginx so we can finally use it globally:

 ```sh
 sudo make install